 Roll call of officers

-2. Minutes of the previous meeting of the Club are posted on the website.
+Minutes of the previous meeting of the Club are posted on the website.

 Minutes of the previous meeting of the Board are posted on the website.

 Reading of communications

 Action on communications

-Applications for membership (vote by BOT)
+Applications for membership (vote by Board of Trustees)

 Reports of officers: Commodore,Vice Commodore, Rear Commodore, Fleet Captains, Past Commodore, Treasurer

 Reports of committees

 Induction of new officers (June meeting only)

 Good and welfare of the Club

 Section 5.
 Election of Officers

-A. Nominations: At the regular March meeting the Chairman of the Board of Trustees shall call upon the nominating committee for its report.
+(A) Nominations: At the regular March meeting the Chairman of the Board of Trustees shall call upon the nominating committee for its report.
 This committee shall consist of five Active Members of the Club, including at least one Past Commodore who shall be designated Chairman of the committee.
 All other members shall be active members in good standing during the preceding full two-year period.
 This committee shall render a full report at the next (April) regular meeting of the Club, submitting a list of at least one nominee for each office, in writing, to the Secretary, who shall then read the list to the members present.

-may vote for any eligible candidate for each position.
-Ballots are to be collected and counted by Trustees who are not running for office.
+(B) Elections: Election of Trustees and Club Officers shall be held, pursuant to Article 4, section 1(G), prior to the regular membership meeting of the Club in May of each year.
+Voting will close the day before the May meeting, and results of the voting will be announced at the May meeting.
 The candidates with the most votes shall be elected to the open positions.
 If there are two open positions, such as with the Board of Trustees, and the two top candidates are in a tie, then they will both be elected.
-In the event of a tie on any other position, a runoff vote on such position shall be held immediately by secret ballot with only the tied nominees on the ballot.
+In the event of a tie on any other position, a runoff vote on such position shall be held immediately after the meeting by electronic ballot with only the tied nominees on the ballot.

-C. Induction of New Officers: Shall take place at the regular meeting of the club in June, required by Article 4, Section 4.
+(C) Induction of New Officers: Shall take place at the regular meeting of the club in June, required by Article 4, Section 4.
 All business of the Club thereafter shall be transacted by the new officers.

-D. Vacancy: Elections shall be held at any regular meeting when a vacancy occurs in any of the elective offices, after proclamation of the Commodore and due notice of at least one month to all members of the Club.
-In the event of death, permanent disability, or resignation of any elective officer, the Board of Trustees shall thereupon declare such office vacant, and at the next regular Club meeting hold a special election for the purpose of electing a qualified candidate to fill the unexpired term.
+(D)Vacancy: Elections shall be held at any regular meeting when a vacancy D. Vacancy: Elections shall be held whenever a vacancy occurs in any of the elective offices, after proclamation of the Commodore and due notice of at least one month to all members of the Club.
+In the event of death, permanent disability, or resignation of any elective officer, the Board of Trustees shall thereupon declare such office vacant, and thereafter hold a special election, pursuant to Article 4, section 1(G), for the purpose of electing a qualified candidate to fill the unexpired term.
 Eligibility shall be as specified for the office declared vacant.
-Any officer having sold or otherwise disposed of his boat, shall serve until his term expires.
+Any officer having sold or otherwise disposed of his boat shall serve until his term expires.
 No member may hold two elective offices at any one time.